photo

 Important Academic Resources

-• CTLE – The Center for Teaching and Learning Excellence provides many services to assist students with succeeding academically; these services include, but are not limited to the Writing Center, tutors, assistance with time management, study skills, etc. The CTLE also works with students who require academic and housing accommodations.
+• OSSS – The Office of Student Support & Success provides many services to assist students with succeeding academically; these services include, but are not limited to the Writing Center, tutors, assistance with time management, study skills, etc. OSSS also works with students who require academic and housing accommodations.

-• Bursar - The Bursars Office is the central billing and collection point.
+• Bursar - The Office of the Bursar is the central billing and collection point.
 This office processes all tuition payments, as well as Royal Card deposits.

 • Registrar - Responsible for processes involving enrollment, graduating, registering for classes, and transcript requests